data-gymnasia/courses/content/programming-in-julia/content.md

 :::

     pre(julia-executable)
-      | "Cyclically shift the elements of L by n positions"
+      | "Cyclically shift the A by n positions"
       | function rotate(A, n)
       |     # add code here
       | end